Alicia Ross: Disappearance

 By August 19, a police crew and 60 volunteers had been scouring nearby ravines around Ross' Markham, Ontario home.
 By August 20, nearly 400 volunteers and over 60 police officers were participating in the search for Ross.
 Police had to turn down volunteers and requested only 100 volunteers per day to help them in their efforts.
 The search continued for several days, and was reported on the American TV show America's Most Wanted.

-On August 22, Ross' boyfriend Sean Hine was arrested for drunk driving just hours after the police reported that they had shifted their focus from a missing person case to a possible case of foul play.
 The search was scaled down while Hine came under increased interrogation and was "feeling the heat" from the police investigation.
 On August 25, Hine's neighbourhood was canvassed; although he was "not a suspect", neighbors were asked whether they had seen Hine taking out trash on August 17, or anything suspicious.

 On August 29, the National Post reported that Ross' boyfriend Sean Hine had stopped cooperating with investigators and refused to take a polygraph test.
 However, in private phone calls with Ross' mother Sharon Fortis, he had "told her how much he misses her daughter and asks how she is coping."
 News began to surface that Hine considered himself "pretty much the prime suspect" of the investigation, and of his somewhat unusual decision to report her missing after she failed to answer just two phone calls.

 Media attention to the case began to wane in late August due to the lack of new leads and the ongoing devastation of Hurricane Katrina in the southern United States.
 On September 2, 2005, the York Regional Police dismantled their campaign post in Thornhill, Ontario, because students were returning to the school they had been using as their command centre.

 The case lay dormant for over a week, until Jennifer Teague, an 18-year-old woman in Ottawa, Ontario was reported missing, and Ross' mother Sharon Fortis once again became the subject of stories about how she and the family were coping and looking for closure in Alicia's disappearance.